 COVID-19 activity is determined by calculating the number of new cases per 100,000 residents in the county over 14 days.
 Public Health calculates the current COVID-19 activity level in Clark County once a week and posts the updated rate on the website every Tuesday.

-The rate calculated by Public Health may differ from the rate calculated by the Washington State Department of Health, due to delays in data reporting.
+The state's COVID-19 Risk Assessment Dashboard offers more frequent updates.
+The rate calculated by Public Health may differ from the rate calculated by the state, due to delays in data reporting.

 |Age||Cases||Rate per 100,000|